bigtreetech/docs/docs/Panda_Breath.md

 >**Early Production Units**: If your X1 has factory-installed threaded posts on the right side (early batches), use the included M3×8 machine screws directly—no printed insert needed.

-1. Align Panda Breath's bottom tabs with the alignment posts and fasten using the included self-tapping screws.
+3. Align Panda Breath's bottom tabs with the alignment posts and fasten using the included self-tapping screws.
 Avoid over-tightening, as previously mentioned.

 <img src=img/PandaBreath/Pinstall03.jpg width="500"/>

 <img src=img/PandaBreath/Pinstall04.jpg width="500"/>

-**Remaining Steps: Follow P Series Steps 5–8 for cable management and power connection.**
+*Remaining Steps: Follow P Series Steps 5–8 for cable management and power connection.*

 **Installation Steps for Snapmaker U1**

-The completed installation should look like this:
+Final Installation View: When correctly installed, your setup should match the following illustration:

 <img src=img/PandaBreath/U1install02.jpg width="500"/>

-1. Take the 2 pre-printed clamp blocks, insert M3×14 self-tapping screws into the left mounting bracket.

-*Do not fully tighten yet—leave them loose for adjustment.*
+1. Prepare the Mounting Brackets<br>Take the two pre-printed clamp blocks.<br>Insert an M3×14 self-tapping screw into each hole on the left mounting bracket.<br>*Do not tighten the screws completely at this stage; leave them loose for adjustment.*

 <img src=img/PandaBreath/en/U1install03.jpg width="500"/>

-2. Slide the left and right mounting brackets onto both sides of the Panda Breath.
+2. Mount the Panda Breath Module<br>Slide the left and right mounting brackets onto the corresponding sides of the Panda Breath module.

 <img src=img/PandaBreath/U1install04.jpg width="500"/>

-3. Guide the Panda Breath cable toward the left side, thread it through the cable channel on the left mounting bracket, and pull it upward and out through the top exit.
+3. Route the Cable<br>Guide the Panda Breath cable toward the left side of the module.<br>Thread the cable through the dedicated channel on the left mounting bracket.<br>Gently pull the cable upward and out through the top exit of the channel.

 <img src=img/PandaBreath/U1install05.jpg width="500"/>

-4. Place the Panda Breath at the very back of the Snapmaker U1 chamber, pressing it slightly against the transparent rear panel.
+4. Position the Module<br>Place the Panda Breath at the very back of the Snapmaker U1 chamber, gently pressing it against the transparent rear panel.<br>

->Important: Ensure the bottom of the Panda Breath is suspended—do not let it press on the cable.
+> Important: Ensure the bottom of the Panda Breath is suspended—do not let it press on the cable.

 <img src=img/PandaBreath/U1install06.jpg width="500"/>

 <img src=img/PandaBreath/U1install07.jpg width="500"/>

-5. Once position is confirmed, fully tighten all 4 screws on the left mounting bracket.
+5. Secure the Installation<br>Once the module is correctly positioned, fully tighten all four screws on the left mounting bracket to secure it in place.

 <img src=img/PandaBreath/U1install08.jpg width="500"/>

-Installation Complete!
+Installation is now complete.

 ## Interface and Button Functions